 An Einsatzgruppe D member about to shoot a Jew kneeling at a mass grave in Vinnitsa, Ukrainian SSR, Soviet Union, in 1942.
 The photograph is inscribed: The last Jew in Vinnitsa, (Wikipedia)

-.
+The Einzatsgruppen: were special police units consisting of men, usually above military age or otherwise deemed not suitable to serve in army units.
+They included men from all professions and trades, including present and retired police, professors and pastors.
 A unit might consist of from several hundred to several thousand executioners.
 Part of the SS these “police” were not directly attached to the Wehrmacht but trailed after army units.
-Einzatsgruppen began operating during the 1939 invasion of Poland and murdered 15,000, mostly Jews, during the winter, 1939-40
+Einzatsgruppen began operating during the 1939 invasion of Poland and murdered 15,000, mostly Jews, during the winter, 1939-40.

 "Selektion" on the Judenrampe, Auschwitz, May/June 1944.
 To be sent to the right meant slave labor; to the left, the gas chamber.
 This image shows the arrival of Hungarian Jews from Carpatho-Ruthenia, many of them from the Berehov ghetto.”